What are the responsibilities and job description for the Pre-Trial Enforcement Officer position at Smith County?

 - Conducts regular office visits and jail visits as required by Department policy and as circumstances warrant.

-- Uses all necessary tools of supervision available to the pre-trial officer such as electronic monitoring, urinalysis, office visits, contact with collateral individuals or agencies or any other condition ordered by the Court.
+- Uses all necessary tools of supervision available to the pre-trial officers such as electronic monitoring, urinalysis, office visits, contact with collateral individuals or agencies or any other condition ordered by the Court.
 (Directly observe and collect urinalysis samples from offenders of the same gender.)

 - Monitors compliance/non-compliance and submits required reports to the District Attorney's Office and to the Courts.